Provide an easy way to create a scatterplot layer on the map (Bubble map option in MapTool)

 We can already create a scatterplot on the map, but it is not easy.
 We need a way to create a scatterplot layer on the map directly from the layers tab in the map control panel.

-#1 Updated by Kyle Monico almost 6 years ago
+#1 Updated by Kyle Monico about 6 years ago

 - Category set to Visualization Interface